An a posteriori error estimator for the spectral fractional power of the Laplacian: Numerical results

 \subsubsection{Parametric problems discretization error}

-Since we know the analytical solutions to the parametric problems in this case, it is possible to compute the exact parametric discretization errors $\norm{u_l - u_{l,1}}_{L^2}$, for each $l \in \llbracket -M, N \rrbracket$.
-It is possible then to investigate the consequences of using the same mesh for all the parametric problems.
+Since we know the analytical solutions to the parametric problems in this case, it is possible to compute the exact parametric discretization errors $e_l := \norm{u_l - u_{l,1}}_{L^2}$, for each $l \in \llbracket -M, N \rrbracket$.
+This allows us to investigate the consequences of using the same mesh for all the parametric problems.
 In \cref{fig:2d_sines_parametric} we have plotted the exact parametric errors after five steps of (uniform) refinement.
-As we can notice, the same mesh leads to a wide range of parametric errors values, especially for fractional powers $s$ close to $1$.
-These errors are particularly low for high values of the index $l$, when the diffusion part of the operator is dominant.
-However, when $l$ becomes less than zero, i.e.\ when the reaction part is dominant the mesh seems to have an equal effect on the parametric errors.
+As we can notice, the same mesh leads to a wide range of parametric errors values.
+These errors are particularly low when the diffusion part of the parametric operator is dominant.
+When the reaction part begin to domine the mesh seems to have a constant impact on the parametric errors (this is particularly striking for the BP scheme).

 As expected these results suggest that the method can be optimized by using different meshes depending on $l$.
-In particular, coarser meshes would be sufficient for high values of $l$.
-These results are obtained for uniform refinement, further investigations deserve to be carried out for adaptive refinement.
+In particular, coarser meshes would be sufficient when the diffusion coefficient is dominant.
+These results are obtained for mesh uniform refinement, further investigations deserve to be carried out for mesh adaptive refinement.